Maple Tea Crème Brûlée

 Method

-2. Pour water and tea leaves into a pan, heat over high flame, and brew a strong tea.
+3. Heat over high heat and brew a strong tea.

 Desserts Recipes